serverwind/serverwind.github.io/README.md

 # lestrangeqq.github.io
-Portfolio with some of my works (in active development now).
+Portfolio with some of my works (in active development, moving it to VUE now).
 CSS/JS projects can be found here, in /proj directory.

 ...especially: